Digital Element Announces NAT Detector — Industry’s New Standard for Accurate IP Geolocation and Risk Intelligence.

 The State of CTV Measurement

-CTV measurement has been a topic of concern for advertisers since the channel took off during pandemic-era lockdowns.
-In response, many CTV and measurement companies are starting to bring solutions to the market.
+CTV measurement has been a topic of concern for advertisers since the channel’s rapid acceleration during the pandemic years.
+In response, CTV platforms, verification providers, and measurement companies have continued to introduce new approaches — though challenges around consistency, transparency, and standardization remain.

 How do we build trust in CTV measurement?
 We need to resolve the complexities in the current CTV landscape, which include: